SystemsApproach/ops/preface.rst

 landscape for cloud control and management.
 And in that spirit, we do not replicate the fantastic documentation those projects already provide.
-Our goal is to explain how the various puzzle pieces fit together to build an end-to-end.
+Our goal is to explain how the various puzzle pieces fit together to build an end-to-end management system.
 We include links to project-specific documentation, which often includes tutorials that we encourage you to try.

 Acknowledgements
 ------------------